CSE512-15S/a3-sonjak3-natguy-nreiter/readme.md

 * We settled on allowing the slider to be dragged, as well as allowing a date picker/calendar
 * We added speed options
 * The play/pause icon became a button, and moved
+* We added a current date display to the bottom-left corner of the map

 ## Development Process